krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 ideal state, rather than something consistently observable and applicable to real-world development processes.

-The belief that “Little’s Law does not apply in software” is widespread, and not entirely unfounded—but nevertheless, it is demonstrably false.
-For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources like Wikipedia, or even standard queueing theory texts, this post offers an update on the state-of-the-art understanding of the law as it stands today.

 Applying Little’s Law correctly in more general settings and at scale requires understanding the techniques used to prove its broader forms.
 These techniques not only justify its wider applicability, but also show how to apply it usefully